 Are home warranties worth the money?

-Home warranty coverage is a way of protecting your budget by foreseeing the financial costs associated with inevitable breakdowns on systems and appliances.
+Home warranty coverage is a way of protecting your budget by spreading out the financial costs associated with inevitable breakdowns on systems and appliances.
 A home warranty may be a good option for first-time home buyers, people who are selling a home, or homeowners who just want a bit more protection on their systems and appliances.

 Our Rating Methodology